Kitware/geowatch/docs/source/manual/development/roadmap.rst

 Quality of Life
 ---------------

-- [ ] Manual specification of input mean / std
+- [ ] Manual specification of input mean / std at train (or predict) time.

 - [ ] Better checkpoint / package management CLI tools